 Bug Protection For Your Screened-In Porch

-Here are the three most effective ways that you can build or update a structure to provide more complete protection from creepy-crawlies.
+Here are the three most effective ways you can build or update a structure to provide more complete protection from creepy-crawlies.

-1. Add a deck screen during construction
+1. Add a Deck Screen during Construction

 If you are building a new structure using traditional decking, installing the screen is simple.
 Lay down the screen fabric on top of the joists, and then place the deck board on top to hold it in place.
 The screen is sandwiched between the bottom of the decking board and the top of the joists, providing an effective barrier.
-Some systems, like the SCREENEZE screening system,
+Some systems, like the SCREENEZE screening system, include this.

-2. Screen it from underneath after the fact.
+2. Screen It from Underneath after the Fact

-3. Opt for porch boards to protect against bugs.
+3. Opt for Porch Boards to Protect against Bugs

 If you’re building a completely new structure, the ideal option is to avoid using traditional decking altogether.
 Instead, consider porch boards, which use a tongue-and-groove system that creates a completely solid surface.
-There are no gaps for bugs to take advantage of, and while screens may eventually rip over time, the porch boards don’t have that potential issue.
+There are no gaps for bugs to take advantage of, and while screens might eventually rip over time, the porch boards don’t have that potential issue.
 They provide a sturdier and more lasting wood barrier against bugs.